What is a registered organisation?

 Following registration, an organisation is able to represent its members in the national workplace relations system.
 For example, it can:

-- hold free elections of officers conducted by the Australian Electoral Commission
+- hold free elections of officers conducted by the Australian Electoral Commission; and

 Please click here for a list of organisations currently registered under the RO Act, and please click here for the legislation that governs a registered organisation.